• Skip to primary navigation

 Recipe by Aimee

-Roasted acorn squash is baked in the oven to delicious perfection.
-It's an easy and healthy side dish that is Whole30-friendly.
-It's also delicious in salads and grain bowls!
+Roasted acorn squash slices are baked in the oven to delicious perfection.
+This is an easy and healthy side dish that is paleo and Whole30-friendly.

 4.60 from 5 votes